Xilinx/PYNQ/docs/source/pynq_libraries/debugbridge.rst

 Another use case is to control a Debug Bridge IP in *AXI to JTAG* configuration.
-In this config, the Debug Bridge runs as a remote JTAG adapter for another Xilinx FPGA with its JTAG pins connected to the Debug Bridge in the PYNQ host.
+In this config, the Debug Bridge runs as a remote JTAG adapter for another AMD-Xilinx FPGA with its JTAG pins connected to the Debug Bridge in the PYNQ host.

 This class provides a Python implementation of the XVC server v1.0